sahilrajput03/sahilrajput03/learn-mocp.md

 #                        playing file
 # -e --recursively       Alias for -a
 # -k --seek N            Seek by N seconds (can be negative)
+# -j --jump N{ PERCENTAGE_SIGN,s}       Jump to some position of the current track
 # -o --on <controls>     Turn on a control (shuffle, autonext, repeat)
 # -u --off <controls>    Turn off a control (shuffle, autonext, repeat)
 # -t --toggle <controls> Toggle a control (shuffle, autonext, repeat)